dlt-science/science-notes/blogs/MEV/mev.md

 ```
 ## Introduction

 Maximal Extractable Value (MEV) also known as Miner Extractable Value (MEV), an increasingly crucial topic in the realm of blockchain research, refers to the monetary advantage a miner can acquire by strategically manipulating transactions in a block they produce.
 Recent studies have begun to shed light on the complexities of MEV, exposing both its potential threats and opportunities within the blockchain infrastructure.
-This blog post offers an in-depth analysis of recent academic findings, focusing on the operational dynamics of MEV, its implications on the fairness and security of blockchain networks, and the proposed solutions to mitigate its effects.
+This science note offers an in-depth analysis of recent academic findings, focusing on the operational dynamics of MEV, its implications on the fairness and security of blockchain networks, and the proposed solutions to mitigate its effects.

 ## Deconstructing MEV

 The concept of Miner/Maximal Extractable Value (MEV) was coined by Daian et al. to define the maximum profit a miner can secure by strategically adjusting transaction sequences.
-This practice has evolved into a profitable industry, with specialized searchers identifying potential victims and constructing transactions to maximize MEV.
-The success of such operations hinges on the searcher's ability to precisely control the relative order of their transactions in comparison to the victim's transactions.
+This practice, prevalent in various financial applications, has evolved into a profitable industry dominated by specialized searchers like arbitrage traders and bot operators.
+These searchers focus on identifying opportunities and constructing transactions to maximize MEV, often involving the precise placement of transactions.

-Although MEV is a relatively new field, it has already been the focus of substantial research regarding understanding, quantifying, and mitigating its effects.
-Below is a brief overview of common sources of MEV and the security concerns they pose.
+In blockchains supporting smart contracts, miners or validators prioritize transactions with higher fees for inclusion in blocks, impacting the mempool where unconfirmed transactions wait, often delaying those with lower fees.
+A common MEV scenario involves miners exploiting arbitrage opportunities on trading platforms, sometimes leading to bidding wars with bots for higher transaction fees.

-MEV is prevalent in various financial applications, and extracting MEV typically involves the precise placement of transactions to maximize profit.
+The impact of MEV is significant, particularly on end users who pay transaction fees, and on miners who select transactions based on these fees to maximize profits.
+While MEV is a relatively new field, it has already seen substantial research focused on understanding, quantifying, and mitigating its effects, especially in terms of common sources of MEV and the security concerns they pose.
+Common strategies include front running, where transaction fees are exchanged for block space with non-miner MEV extractors, and back running, which involves manipulating transactions for profit from on-chain events.

 **Frontrunning:** This involves placing the attacker’s transactions ahead of the victim's.
 For instance, an attacker may offer higher transaction fees to ensure their transaction gets executed first to exploit a rare market opportunity.
-Another approach is to sandwich the victim's transaction between the attacker's transactions.
+Block space is sold to non-miner MEV extractors in return for transaction fees through Priority Gas Auctions.

 **Backrunning:** In this scenario, the attacker places their transaction right after the victim's transaction to take advantage of the market change initiated by the victim.
 For instance, if a transaction on Exchange X significantly increases an asset's price, it opens an arbitrage opportunity.
 Here, the backrunner could purchase the same asset from another exchange, X', at a lower cost and then sell it on X, keeping the price difference (Yang et al.).
 In this scenario, the backrunner's transaction does not harm the user and aids in maintaining price consistency between the two exchanges.
-In a similar context, backrunning can also be used to capitalize on oracle updates for liquidation opportunities (Qin et al.).
+In a similar context, backrunning can also be used to capitalise on oracle updates for liquidation opportunities (Qin et al.).

 **Sandwich Attacks:** Sandwich attacks present a more complex MEV extraction method where the attacker places two transactions, one before and one after the victim's regular trade.
 The goal is to manipulate asset prices in such a way that the attacker benefits from the victim's loss (Zhou et al.).
 However, executing sandwich attacks can be risky for the attacker as any deviation from the desired transaction order can lead to financial loss.
 In most cases, these attacks are executed via MEV auction platforms.

-**Bribery Attacks:** Attackers may generate MEV to encourage miners to act in their favor, in what's known as a bribery attack.
+**Bribery Attacks:** Attackers may generate MEV to encourage miners to act in their favor, this is known as a bribery attack.
 These attacks can range from incentivizing miners to temporarily delay a transaction by offering higher fees for a conflicting transaction to more complex schemes facilitated by smart contracts (Tsabary et al., Winzer et al.).
 The impact of bribery attacks varies depending on the specific application.

 ## Impact on Blockchain Fairness and Security Risks

-Eskandari et al. highlighted a disconcerting aspect of economic inequality that MEV introduces into a system fundamentally designed for decentralization and equality.
+Eskandari et al. highlighted a disconcerting aspect of economic inequality that MEV introduces into a system fundamentally designed for decentralisation and equality.
 Their research showed that miners with more significant computational resources are advantaged, leading to an unequal distribution of wealth and power within the network.
 This core issue necessitates more rigorous examination and underscores the urgency for remedies that reestablish equilibrium and honor the essential principles of blockchain technology.

 ### Financial losses